');

 About Appleton, WI

-Appleton is a mid-sized city in Wisconsin with a population of 74,873 residents.
-The median household income is $77,450 per year, which is above the national average.
-The median age in Appleton is 36.9 years.
+Appleton is a mid-sized city located in Wisconsin with a population of 74,873 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $77,450 per year, which is 3% above the national median of $75,149.
+The median age of 36.9 years is close to the US median age of 38.9 years.

 How Appleton Ranks in Wisconsin